Ruy Ramos

-Ruy Ramos (ラモス 瑠偉, Ramosu Rui) is a Brazilian-born Japanese former football manager and player.
+Ruy Ramos (ラモス 瑠偉, Ramosu Rui) is a former football manager and player.
 He is currently active as a television personality and tarento, represented by Irving.
+Born in Brazil, he played for the Japan national team.

 Club career

 Ramos was one of the first foreign players in Japanese professional football, joining Japan Soccer League club Yomiuri (later Verdy Kawasaki) in 1977 at the age of 20.
 The club were Japan Soccer League champions five times, won the JSL Cup three times and the Emperor's Cup three times.
 The club also won the 1987 Asian Club Championship.
 In 1992, the Japan Soccer League was folded and was succeeded by the J1 League.
 The club were the league champions in 1993 and 1994.
 The club also won the 1992, 1993 and 1994 J.League Cup.
 In the summer of 1996, Ramos moved to Kyoto Purple Sanga.
 In the summer of 1997, he returned to Verdy Kawasaki and he retired at the end of the 1998 season, when he was 41 years old.
 Throughout his career, Ramos was selected as Japanese Footballer of the Year twice and named to the Best XI eight times.
 He was one of the central players in the golden era in Yomiuri/Verdy history.
 In 2018, Ramos was inducted into the Japan Football Hall of Fame.